Historic Houses and Museums

 Cheddleton Flint Mill

 Cheddleton Flint Mill originates from the 18th century and uses two working watermills for grinding flint.
-South Mill was modified in 19th century and now contains displays describing its relation to the pottery industry.
+South Mill was modified in the 19th century and now contains displays describing its relation to the pottery industry.

 Haddon Hall